Update: December 13, 2023

 Flashpoint continues to monitor the Clop ransomware blog and other sources for updates on the MOVEit Transfer zero-day vulnerability victims.

-Get ahead of cyber extortion events
+Get ahead of Cyber Extortion Events

 Ransomware response is equally as important as prevention.
 In the event that an organization is impacted by ransomware, having a well-practiced incident response plan can greatly minimize damages.
 To learn more about how Flashpoint empowers security teams to prevent and respond to ransomware attacks, contact us, sign up for a free trial, or watch this video to understand the top ways to prevent a ransomware attack at your organization.